phil-anderson/blurp/README.md

 *TODO*

+* Change everything to milliseconds.
+Seconds are driving me nuts!
+* Mouseover on Sprites working with mouse off-screen.
 * BlurpJavaProgram - Make everything final, initialise in no-args ctor as per BlurpRuntime?
 Problem is it would depend on runtime.
 * Rename EffectBase to Effect, and Effect to something like AtomicEffect (or maybe even merge with TweenEffect)
 * Provide a proper dispose() method which cleans everything out + Make script restart at end after a tap